arcanemachine/local_file_cacher/README.md

 #### Configurable items

 - `:base_path` - The root directory that all your temporary files will go into.
-(The files will be subdivided further into other subdirectories by `application_context` and `cache_subdirectory_path`, as we shall see later on.)

-- `:days_to_keep_cached_files` - The number of days that a file will be kept before it becomes eligible to be pruned.
-(The actual pruning is done by `LocalFileCacher.prune_file_cache/2`.)
+- `:days_to_keep_cached_files` - The number of days that a file will be kept before it is eligible to be pruned.
+(The actual pruning is done by `LocalFileCacher.prune_file_cache!/2`.)

 ### Usage